For free and impartial money advice and guidance, visit MoneyHelper.

 If you can prove that you are under extreme financial hardship, your local council may be able to write off any Council Tax debts.
 But keep in mind that this is quite difficult to do and tends to considered as a last option.

-How to Write Off Debt Legally
+How You Can Write Off Debt Legally

 If you want to know how to write off debt legally, we have four ways you can do it below.
 Not everyone is able to use all or any of these debt management options.
 But for some people writing off some debt is a realistic possibility.